scoulomb/github-page-helm-deployer/appendice-github-page-and-dns.md

 From there we can configure a [subdomain](#configure-subdomain)

-## Consequence
+## Consequences

-As a consequence final CNAME file
+As a consequence final CNAME file with solution ii. which is pure DNS.

+Retore to first back-up and add:

 ````shell script
 sylvain 300 IN CNAME scoulomb.github.io.